Leopard Seals - Hydrurga leptonyx

 What are Leopard Seals like?

 Don't be fooled by the look however, leopard seals are very serious intimidating predators, they are the weight of five or more men, twice as heavy as a lion or as much as a bear.
 They often appear more squat when hauled out of the sea onto an ice floe where they are nearly always seen, only rarely coming ashore onto land.
 In the sea, they appear longer, sleeker and almost snake-like in form and movements, though they swim with large fore and hind flippers.
-They are the second largest Antarctic seal after the Southern Elephant seal, their size is not always apparent in pictures as they are relatively longer and slimmer than other seals.
+They are the second largest Antarctic seal after the Southern Elephant seal, their size is not always apparent in pictures as they are relatively longer and slimmer than other seals and the ice they are usually on doesn't give any size cues.

 How do leopard seals feed?